Prehealth Information for First-Year Students

 Yes, but only initially.
 We encourage you to limit your extracurricular activities until you have developed effective study habits.
 Successful students are judicious in their choice of extracurricular activities and the extent of their involvement in such activities, particularly early in their college careers.

-17. How many more classes will I have to take and how much harder will my life be if I choose to be a premedicine or predentistry student?
+17. How many more classes will I have to take and how much harder will my life be if I choose to be a prehealth student?

-18. Do I need to register for the premedicine/predentistry/preveterinary program?
+18. Do I need to register for the prehealth programs?

 You do not have to register for the Premedicine and Allied Health Professions program.
-First-year students should attend the fall semester director's meeting, and then meet individually with Program Director Naila Mamoon early in your college career to discuss a plan of study.
-Students are encouraged to sign up for the email listserv to receive announcements of upcoming programs and meetings.
+First-year students should attend the September (Fall) Director's Meeting, and then schedule a small group meeting.
+After the group meeting, students may schedule to meet individually with Program Director Naila Mamoon.
+Start early in your college career to discuss a plan of study.
+Students are encouraged to sign up for the Prehealth Programs Outlook 365 Group email and Self-Enroll on Moodle-Prehealth Programs page to receive announcements of upcoming programs and meetings.

 20. Where is the Premedicine and Allied Health Professions office?

-We are located in Watson Building, Room 108.
+We are located in Watson Life Science Building, Rooms 162.